Our Guide To NR – Natural Rubber

-Natural rubber is the only non-synthetic rubber and has been in commercial use since the beginning of the 20th century.
-It is extracted from the sap of the Hevea Brasiliensis tree grown in renewable plantations.
-It is fully biodegradable.
+Natural rubber is the only non-synthetic rubber available on the market and has been in commercial use since the beginning of the 20th century.
+NR is extracted from the sap of the Hevea Brasiliensis tree grown in renewable plantations.
+One true advantage of NR is that it is fully biodegradable.

-- Although natural rubber can be used with water and some dilute acids, alkalis and chemicals, EPDM is normally preferable for most aqueous applications.
+Although natural rubber can be used with water and some dilute acids, alkalis and chemicals, EPDM usually is preferable for most aqueous applications.

-- Natural rubber compounds are not suitable for exposure to petroleum based oils and fuels.
-It has poor resistance to elevated temperatures and is susceptible to attack by ozone unless specifically compounded with anti-ozonants.
+Natural rubber compounds are not suitable for exposure to petroleum-based oils and fuels.
+The reason being is that natural rubber has poor resistance to oils and elevated temperatures and is susceptible to attack by ozone unless specifically compounded with antiozonants.

 What Are The Typical Applications Of Natural Rubber?

 Some of the typical applications that natural rubber can be used in include:

 - Haul-off pads

 The typical working temperature for natural rubber ranges from -50°C to +70°C.

 Looking for more detailed information on the different types of rubbers and polymers we work with?
 Then check out our material guides where you can find FAQ’s and more guides like this one detailing all you need to know.
 If you are looking for rubber or polymer products get in touch with DLR Elastomer today via our contact page or via LinkedIn and we can chat over your requirements.